clementpoh/logic/chapter2/README.md

 translated into a logical formula they can be manipulated to find equivalent statements, logical consequences, and determine the argument's validity.

-In this section separate from the underlying philosophical assumptions, we will see the validity of logical arguments can by recognised by their form.
+In this section the following shall be discussed.
+* Separate from the underlying philosophical assumptions, validity of logical     arguments can by recognised by their form.

-From this, we will cover the most basic formalisation of symbolic logic, Boolean Algebra and its conventions and how they differ from language.
+* We will cover the most basic formalisation of symbolic logic, Boolean Algebra and its conventions and how they differ from language.

-With this knowledge, we will translate arguments in English into logic; and interpret logical formulas back into English.
+* With this knowledge, we will translate arguments in English into logic; and interpret logical formulas back into English.

 We shall see how it's possible to mathematically establish some logical